omeka/omeka-s-enduser/docs/modules/csvimport.md

 *Note* Your csv file *must have a header row* in order for the module to process it correctly.

 If you have multiple inputs for a single property, you can separate them with a secondary *multivalue separator*.
 For example, a work with multiple authors (E.B.
 White and William Strunk Jr.) with the column for Creator containing "E.B.
 White; William Strunk Jr" has a semicolon (;) as the multivalue separator.
 When imported into Omeka S, each of these would appear as a separate entry in the property (Creator: E.B.
-White and Creator: William Strunk Jr.)
+White and Creator: William Strunk Jr.).

 ### Automapping
 The module will automatically automap column headers if they conform to the property terms of your installation's [vocabularies](../content/vocabularies.md).
 For example, a CSV file with a column header "dcterms:title" would automap to the Dublin Core Title property when the CSV is loaded for mapping.

 To find the terms you should use for your column headers, go to the Vocabularies tab from the admin dashboard.
-Click on the number of properties for the vocabulary you want to use (Dublin Core in the image below)
+Click on the number of properties for the vocabulary you want to use (Dublin Core in the image below).

 ![Red arrow points to the properties link for Dublin Core](../modules/modulesfiles/csv_automap1.png)

 In the table of vocabulary properties, there is a column for *Term*.
 Use the Term for the property you want to automap in the CSV Import.
-For example, "dcterms:abstract" would automap to the Dublin Core property "Absract" and "foaf:firstName" would automap to the Friend of a Friend property "firstName"
+For example, "dcterms:abstract" would automap to the Dublin Core property "Absract" and "foaf:firstName" would automap to the Friend of a Friend property "firstName".

 ![arrow points to the Term column for Dublin Core properties.](../modules/modulesfiles/csv_automap2.png)